External Database for Artifactory Helm Installation

 Note

 The official Artifactory Docker images include the PostgreSQL database driver.
-For other database types, you will have to add the relevant database driver to Artifactory's tomcat/lib.
+For other database types, add the required driver to Artifactory's tomcat/lib.

 # Make sure your Artifactory Docker image has the MySQL database driver in it